St. Mary’s Seminary and University:

 - Placement does not apply for the Master of Theology program as most students pursuing this degree do so for personal and intellectual enrichment, not for vocational reasons.
 There are no vocational outcome expectations for this degree.

-- 75% of the Master in Church Ministry graduates were already functioning in a ministry capacity at the time of their studies; the remaining 25% were not seeking a change in vocation as a result of the degree.
+- 100% of the Master in Church Ministry graduates were already functioning in a ministry capacity at the time of their studies.

 Culminating Experience Options for the Master of Arts in Theology: